AnurupGuha/google_ML_crashcourse/google_mlcourse.md

    - Validation set:
      - The more often we train our model on the given test set, the more the risk of overfitting the model to the one test          set
-     - The effect of overfitting on test set can be minimized by testing the model on a third set, which is the validation          set
+     - The effect of overfitting on test set can be minimized by first testing the model on a third set, which is the              validation set
      - We then try to minimize the difference in performance of the model on the validation set and test set
      - A good performance on validation set and not on a test set may indicate overfitting
+     - The strategy is to pick the model that does best on the validation set, and then test on test set
+     - Test sets and validation sets wear out with repeated use.
+That is, the more you use the same data to make decisions          about hyperparameter settings, the less confidence will be on the model to do well on new test set
+     -